jeremy-oc/webdev-program/courses/4_introduction-to-javascript/1_javascript-basics.md

 ## Mini Project: Simple Greeting App

+**🎯 Post-Video Application:** Now that you've watched the Net Ninja tutorial and read through the concepts above, it's time to apply what you've learned!

 Create a webpage that asks for the user's name and displays a personalized greeting.

 ### Project Goal:
-Build a simple interactive webpage that collects a user's name and shows them a welcome message.
+Build a simple interactive webpage that collects a user's name and shows them a welcome message, applying the syntax and type concepts from the video tutorial.

 ### Starter Code:
 ```html